-We created the first in vitro model of the blastocyst that we termed blastoid, which comprises analogs of the 3 founding cell types (epiblast, trophoblast, primitive endoderm), recapitulates aspects of coordinated cell fate decision and morphogenesis, and implants in utero.
+We created an in vitro model of the mammalian blastocyst that we called blastoid.
+Blastoids comprise analogs of the 3 founding cell types (epiblast, trophoblast, primitive endoderm), and recapitulate aspects of development and implantation.

-We develop technologies based on microfabrication, synthetic biology, high-content imaging, and single cell transcriptomic in order to setup, modulate and analyse the boundary conditions under which self-organization occurs.
+We develop technologies based on microfabrication, synthetic biology, high-content imaging, and single cell transcriptomic in order to understand self-organization.

 Stem cells have the inherent capacity to self-organise and recapitulate development.
 Capitalising on this, we guided stem cells to form the first model of a blastocyst in-a-dish (blastoids).
 Blastoids form through the assembly of trophoblast stem cells and embryonic stem cells (mouse) and through the self-organization of PXGL pluripotent stem cells (human).
-They morphologically and transcriptionally resemble the mouse pre-implantation blastocyst.
-Upon in vitro development, blastoids form analogs of the three founding cell types of the conceptus (epiblast, trophoblast, primitive endoderm) and acquire the capacity to recapitulate aspects of implantation in utero and in vitro for mouse and human blastoids, respectively.
+They morphologically and transcriptionally resemble the pre-implantation blastocyst and upon in vitro development, form analogs of the three founding cell types of the conceptus (epiblast, trophoblast, primitive endoderm) and acquire the capacity to recapitulate aspects of implantation in utero and in vitro for mouse and human blastoids, respectively.